 A wet floor without a sign.
 A broken staircase railing.
 A cracked parking lot.
-These aren't just accidents — they're the result of negligence.
+These aren't just accidents, they're the result of negligence.
 When a property owner fails to maintain a safe environment and someone gets hurt, they can and should be held legally responsible.
+At Ville Law, Jeffrey Ville represents slip and fall victims across Melbourne and Brevard County, fighting to recover compensation from negligent property owners, businesses, landlords, and government entities whose unsafe conditions caused your injury.

 Florida slip and fall cases require showing that the property owner knew, or should have known, about the dangerous condition and failed to fix it or warn you.
 This is why acting quickly is critical.
 Evidence like surveillance video, incident reports, and witness statements can disappear fast.